Community Voices

 • How else can Community Champions help?

-Community Champions will have access to a range of healthcare information, including the latest information around the covid vaccination.
+Community Champions will have access to a range of healthcare information including the latest information around vaccinations.

-Whilst Champions aren't able to directly help with your healthcare needs or make referrals, they will be able to direct you to relevant information or services.
+Whilst Champions can’t directly help with your healthcare needs or make referrals, they will be able to direct you to relevant information or services.

 • What will happen to your information?

-Champions will only be feeding back anonymised information - meaning your personal details will never be collected or shared.
+Champions will only feed back anonymised information - meaning your personal details will never be collected or shared.

-The Champions are aiming to report back conversation topics, general experiences and opinions of those they speak with into a database held by the ICB.
-As noted above, this information will then be shared with the UEA for evaluation.
+The Champions aim to report back conversation topics, general experiences and opinions of those they speak with into the Insight Bank held by the ICB.
+This information will then be shared with the Norfolk Office of Data Analytics for evaluation.

 Conversations are completely voluntary, and you are able to change your mind at any point during the conversation.
 You also do not need to answer any questions you do not wish to or speak about any topics that you are not comfortable with.